 Rome wasn’t built in a day, and no one has ever become YouTube famous overnight (although it may sometimes seem like it!).

-It takes a lot of time creating videos, so it can be frustrating if you’re not seeing results right away.
+Creating videos takes a lot of time, so it can be frustrating not to see results immediately.
 As with all marketing and content strategies, it’s important to be patient and consistent.

 When you’re first starting out, YouTube doesn’t know who your audience is.
 It won’t be recommending your videos to anyone right away.
-But, if you create good content it will sooner or later find your ideal client and your channel will grow.
+But, if you create good content, it will soon find your ideal client, and your channel will grow.
 Even when it feels like you’re getting nowhere, stay with it!

 Build your following

-Having unique and great content will go a long way in building a strong following on YouTube.
-There are a few other things you can do to help speed up this process.
+Creating unique and great content will go a long way toward building a strong following on YouTube.
+However, you can do a few other things to help speed up this process.

 Build relationships with other YouTubers in a similar genre.
 You can do this before you even put out your first video.
 Once you’ve got some viewers, connect with them on other social channels as well and send followers from other platforms to YouTube.
 Show appreciation for your active viewers by responding to comments.